Jonghwanshin/CarND-Advanced-Lane-Lines/writeup.md

 The limitations can be improved if:
 * the algorithm can classify situations for line splits and merge with the angle between the found left and right lanes. or the number of existing lines at each line segments.
-* the parameter for line finding algorithm(i.e. RANSAC) is properly tuned, and ensemble of two or more line finding algorithms.
+* the parameter for line finding algorithm is properly tuned, and ensemble of two or more line finding algorithms.
-* template matching could improve the performance of the line detection at limited environmental conditions.
+* an advanced approach(e.g. segmentation using deep learning) could improve the performance of the line detection at limited environmental conditions.

 References
 ---